 It is also possible to drag the token to any other stage.
 By doing that, the user automatically changes the stage and also the status of the document.
 Every modification performed in the workflow is auto-saved and generates a new log entry in the history.

 Some issues arose during the process of development of this version.
 The most important was the high density of tokens inside a stage, where the overlap can make it challenging to find and access information.

-For the next versions we are planning to implement features to enhanced the user experience and the awareness of the system such as: zooming interface, that could solve issues regarding the high density of the tokens; collapsing stages to simplify the flowchart; notification center to help the user to keep track on updates.
+For the next versions, we are planning to implement features to enhanced the user experience and the awareness of the system such as zooming interface, that could solve issues regarding the high density of the tokens; collapsing stages to simplify the flowchart; notification center to help the user to keep track of updates.